Skip to content

 Library

-farleighLuckily I have a number of out of print, antiquarian books on the subject of wood engraving and other related topics that I would like to make available as interactive flipping books.
+I have a number of out of print, old books about wood engraving and other related topics that I thought night be cool to transform into interactive flip books.

-My first offering is John Farleigh’s 1954 book, Engraving on Wood.
-This interactive page turning effect works on every device.
+Here is John Farleigh’s 1954 book, Engraving on Wood.

 I owe a debt of gratitude to the estate of Mr. Farleigh for allowing me to publish this.